suicvne/SpaceCadetPinball_Vita/README.md

 ## About Vita Port
 Ported to PS Vita by Axiom.
+I (Axiom) did *NOT* do the original work of porting & reverse engineering this game, I am simply updating & maintaining a PS Vita port.

 The game compiled without any complaints on PS Vita just by passing the appropriate CMake Flags.

 Initial tweaks have been made to get the game feature complete, but for now it's just the barebones.